-An independent general-interest magazine dedicated for cultures, histories, traditions, mythology, folklore, arts, society, people, places, and cuisines from East Asia, Turkic countries, Palestine & Middle East, Bangladesh & South Asia, Southeast Asia, Central Asia, Americas, Europe, Africa and Oceania.
+An independent general-interest magazine dedicated for cultures, histories, traditions, mythology, folklore, arts, society, people, places, and cuisines from East Asia, Turkic countries, Palestine & West Asia (Middle East), Bangladesh & South Asia, Southeast Asia, Central Asia, Americas, Europe, Africa and Oceania.
 We also focus on ideologies, philosophies, social issues, class struggles and religion.
+Alongside, we allow poetry, short stories, your real life stories (could be about your struggles, social issues you face or just slice-of-life, or regarding culture, traditions etc.), memoirs and photo essays on our magazine.

 You don't need to be an academician or professor to write.
 You can simply be an ordinary person with deep interest and knowledge about a particular subject.